YiLimath/YiLimath.github.io/_posts/2024-09-10-blog-post-1-Birational-Moishezon.md

 (perhaps meaning Moishezon spaces) seem like modern paintings."

-If you are curious about what modern painting in birational geometry looks like, let us dive into fancynating world of Moishezon spaces and Moishezon morphisms.

----
 Here is the outline:

 [1.
 Basic properties of Moishezon varieties and Moishezon morphisms](https://yilimath.github.io/files/Birational/Moishezon/Moishezon1.pdf) [update 7.4]